RahulBayad/Hospital-Management-System/readme.md

 // How to use

-STEP 1: Install XAMPP Control Panel.
+STEP 1: Install XAMPP Control Panel. <br>
-STEP 2: Install PhpMyAdmin and extract files
+STEP 2: Install PhpMyAdmin and extract files <br>
 STEP 3: Open this folder --> htdocs.
-Now copy the project folder in this folder(htdocs).
+Now copy the project folder in this folder(htdocs). <br>
-STEP 4: Start Apache and MySQL.
+STEP 4: Start Apache and MySQL. <br>
-STEP 5: Type "localhost/hms" in browser" (Now you can open the project)
+STEP 5: Type "localhost/hms" in browser" (Now you can open the project) <br>

 Note :
 Login Page : {